 Intermediate study includes the structure and function of proteins and enzymes, protein synthesis, the breakdown of energy-rich fuel molecules to provide energy, the synthesis of biological molecules and the storage of fuels, and the response of fuel breakdown and storage pathways to different physiological situations.

-Laboratory classes offer students the experience of real experimental science and training in practical skills for senior study in molecular biology, immunology, the structural biochemistry of macromolecules, aspects of nutritional biochemistry, functional genomics and proteomics.
+Laboratory classes offer students the experience of real experimental science and training in practical skills for senior study in molecular biology, immunology, the structural biochemistry of macromolecules, aspects of metabolic biochemistry, functional genomics and proteomics.

 Molecular Biology and Biochemistry – Genes

 Biochemists work at the forefront of scientific research in organisations which include the food manufacturing industries, biotechnology companies, hospitals, diagnostic laboratories, universities, schools, the pharmaceutical industry, agriculture and research institutes.

 Eligible students may apply for admission to a BSc honours year in biochemistry, or postgraduate coursework study in the sciences.
 Honours students undertake a research project, working in a research laboratory.
 Outstanding honours graduates may apply for admission to higher degree doctoral research.
 There are five well-equipped and well-funded research areas in the School of Molecular Bioscience at Sydney with active research groups in each: proteomics; structural and physical biochemistry; molecular and cellular biology; metabolic and medical biochemistry; and human nutrition and dietetics.